comfy-quokka/STRAP/README.md

 The variable declaration rule can be checked through the input_file.py file.<br>
 User have to download Scipy, Numpy, and Sympy package to operate.<br>

-If you have any questions, please send me an email me.
+If you have any questions, please send me an email.